Monday, July 30, 2018

 ENDNOTES FOR THE CIRCUMSPECT

-The source of this canon by anonymous is https://www.saint.gr/14/texts.aspx.
+The source of this canon by Anonymous may be found on various websites.
+I used https://www.saint.gr/14/texts.aspx.

 I thank Zoilus for proofing the Greek and I thank Aeteia, my lawfully-wedded, for proofing the English.
 Any errors surviving their ministrations are purely my own.